SamCatherman/webpack2.0-starter/readme.md

 11/16: Adding functionality through the webpack.config file seems to be a useful pattern.
 So far I've added watch, babel, and loaders for es6 and scss.

 11/18: Added an organizational structure for the growing codebase in my webpack starter project.
 I extracted my SCSS to a dedicated file, added a dev-server to run on localhost, and refactored the hot-reloading to work with it.
+Added plugins to minify js and css files for production.
+I'm going to stop here and switch to a new branch so I can add in some features from react.